Egor18/jdataflow/README.md

 ### Loops
 The most obvious approach to deal with loops is to unroll them.
 Unfortunately, we can do it only when the number of iterations is known statically and relatively small.
-So in general, we have to find loop invariants and reset everything else, like for the functions.
+So in general, we have to find loop invariants and reset everything else, like for the unknown functions.
 However, some special cases could be treated differently.

 ### Memory model